SSL vs TLS vs STARTTLS

 There's often quite a bit of confusion around the different terms SSL, TLS and STARTTLS.

 SSL and TLS both provide a way to encrypt a communication channel between two computers (e.g. your computer and our server).
-TLS is the successor to SSL and the terms SSL and TLS are used interchangeably unless you're referring to a specific version of the protocol.
+TLS is the successor to SSL and the terms SSL and TLS are used interchangeably unless you're referring to a specific version.

 STARTTLS is a way to take an existing insecure connection and upgrade it to a secure connection using SSL/TLS.
-Note that despite having TLS in the name, STARTTLS doesn't mean you have to use TLS, you can use SSL.
+Note that despite having TLS in the name, STARTTLS doesn't mean you have to use TLS.
+You can still use SSL.

 SSL/TLS version numbers